-The International Student Identity Card (ISIC) Association is a member of the World Youth Student and Educational Travel Confederation (WYSE Travel Confederation), a not-for-profit organisation which brings together world-leading specialists in student and youth travel services.
-Founded in 1953, we will be celebrating our 60 birthday next year.
+The International Student Identity Card (ISIC) was founded in 1953.
+ISIC is a member of the World Youth Student and Educational Travel Confederation (WYSE Travel Confederation), a not-for-profit organisation which brings together world-leading specialists in student and youth travel services.

 The ISIC Association’s main product is the ISIC card, the only internationally accepted proof of full-time student status.
-It is endorsed by organisations such as UNESCO, the European Council on Culture and the Andean Community of Nations.
+It is endorsed by organisations such as UNESCO and the European Council on Culture.
 The card is recognised by universities, academic institutions, student organisations, national governments and ministries of education around the world.

 The International Student Identity Card has been sold in Ireland since the 1970’s.
-Student Benefits Ltd were appointed as the official ISIC license holder for Ireland in May 2010.
 Our mission is to develop and deliver to students, youth and teachers a wide variety of benefits and advantages covering all areas of culture, entertainment, leisure, sports and travel.

-The ISIC card is used by over 4.5 million full-time students in 120 countries every year.
-It gives students access to tens of thousands of student services and benefits worldwide.
+The ISIC card is used by over 4.5 million students in 124 countries every year.
+It gives students access of thousands of student services and benefits worldwide.

-ISIC cards are distributed in 120 countries through a network of Licensed Authorities, which are usually leading student travel organisations or student unions.
+ISIC cards are distributed in 124 countries through a network of Licensed Authorities, which are usually leading student focused organisations or Students’ Unions.

 In each country, these Licensed Authorities are exclusively responsible for ISIC card sales, distribution and marketing, as well as for building and managing the portfolio of benefits in that country.
 ISIC cards are issued through Licensed Authorities’ own branches, and through distribution partnerships with other organisations (Appointed Offices) such as universities and banks.